ibm-cloud-docs/vpc/building-custom-os.md

 The custom image you create for bare metal servers must support the following:
 * UEFI boot
    *  Legacy BIOS boot is not supported.
 As such you need a dedicated EFI partition that contains the EFI firmware.
 * Intel chipset device drivers.
 * Bare Metal servers require the pensando ionic device driver for networking.
 This is normally an in-box driver for 5.x linux kernels.
 If the ionic driver is not part of your kernel, you can include it as a kernel module and use DKMS to manage kernel upgrades.

-To create secure execution based custom images by using the Cloud Object Storage option, see [Preparing the workload](https://www.ibm.com/docs/en/linux-on-systems?topic=tasks-prepare-workload).
+To create secure execution based custom images by using the {{site.data.keyword.cos_full_notm}} option, see [Preparing the workload](https://www.ibm.com/docs/en/linux-on-systems?topic=tasks-prepare-workload).
 For more information about creating secure execution based images, [IBM Secure Execution for Linux](https://www.ibm.com/docs/en/linux-on-systems?topic=overview-introducing-secure-execution-linux).
 {: note}